 Send all documentation by email to: email@example.com

-Email Subject: Faculty Membership Application (Year of application): “Name of the applicant”
+Email Subject: Academic Membership Application (Year of the Application): “Name of the applicant””

 Please note that for an application to be considered it MUST be oriented towards our priority areas.
 Any application that does not meet this requirement needs an explanation and special considerations will be made upon subjects that are relevant to the region.